Levitra (Vardenafil) vs Viagra (Sildenafil)

 Frequently Asked Questions

-Both Levitra (vardenafil) and Viagra (sildenafil) are similarly effective PDE5 inhibitors.
-Individual response varies, so one may work better depending on the patient.
+Levitra (vardenafil) and Viagra (sildenafil) are similarly effective PDE5 inhibitors.
+Individual response varies, so one may work better depending on personal tolerance, timing preferences, and metabolism.

-Levitra may be slightly less affected by food compared to Viagra, but both can have delayed absorption with heavy or high-fat meals.
+Levitra may be slightly less affected by food compared to Viagra, but both can experience delayed absorption after heavy or high‑fat meals.

-Some studies suggest Levitra (vardenafil) may be slightly more effective in men with diabetes-related ED, but both medications are widely used.
+Some studies suggest vardenafil may offer slightly improved response in diabetes‑related ED, but both medications are widely used and effective for many individuals.

 Related Comparisons